-Section 1031 of the Internal Revenue Code (IRC) permits you to sell your investment property, called Relinquished Property, and defer taxes on your capital gains and depreciation recapture if you purchase another investment property, called Replacement Property.
+Seller Financing 1031 Exchanges is permitted by Section 1031 of the Internal Revenue Code (IRC), which permits you to sell your investment property, called Relinquished Property, and defer taxes on your capital gains and depreciation recapture if you purchase another investment property, called Replacement Property.

 SECTION 1031 EXCHANGE RULES

 Section 1031 Exchange rules require that the value of your Replacement Property be equal to, or greater than, the value of your Relinquished Property.

 Section 1031 Exchange Rules also require that you use all of the Net Sales Proceeds from the sale of your Relinquished Property in the purchase of your Replacement Property.

 There are more Section 1031 Exchange rules, and you can read about them here.

 The question we are dealing with here is whether you can use Seller Financing in 1031 Exchanges for your Replacement Property.

 Let’s see how that would work.